 Tips for Packing Light: Airplane Travel With a Carry-On Bag

-Tips for Airplane Travel - How to Use Only a Carry-On
+How to Use Only a Carry-On for Air Travel

 Conventional wisdom states that carry-ons are for a spare outfit or weekend trips, but it is possible to travel using only carry-on luggage, even if you're taking a week-long trip.
 Follow these basic tips to save yourself money, time, and hassle by traveling only with a carry-on.
 These packing light tips are applicable for any type of trip and are easily adaptable to suit car, bus, train, or even boat travel.
 Even the TSA rules regarding liquids are useful guidelines for anyone who wants to minimize space devoted to toiletries.